top of page

 Safeguarding

-Aimee is a key part of our Safeguarding Team and works closely with Louise Oddy (Headteacher) and Michelle Mitchell (Attendance Officer) to ensure that all children in school are safe from harm.
+Our Pastoral Lead is a key part of our Safeguarding Team and works closely with Louise Oddy (Headteacher/Designated Safeguarding Lead), Tracy Mercer (Deputy Head /Deputy Designated Safeguarding Lead), Michelle Mitchell (Attendance Officer) and all staff to ensure that all children in school are safe from harm.

-If you have concerns about the safety of a child who attends St George's please speak to either Aimee Gemmell (Emotional Well-being Practitioner) or Louise Oddy (Headteacher) immediately.
-If they are not available then please ask to speak to either Tracy Mercer (Deputy Headteacher) or Jane Brown (School Business Manager.)
+If you have concerns about the safety of a child who attends St George's please speak to Louise Oddy (Headteacher/Designated Safeguarding Lead)or Tracy Mercer (Deputy Head /Deputy Designated Safeguarding Lead) immediately.
+If they are not available then please ask to speak to either Jane Brown (School Business Manager) or Michelle Mitchell (Attendance Lead).

 If you have a worry or you're feeling sad or anxious it's really important you tell someone.

-Share your worry with Aimee's Virtual Worry Monster; just click on the Worry Monster, tell him your worry and someone will be in touch.
+Share your worry with St George's Virtual Worry Monster; just click on the Worry Monster, tell them your worry and someone will be in touch.

 The Solihull Approach is all about emotional health and well-being for families.
 It offers a wide range of parenting advice and support from pregnancy and childbirth right through to the teenage years.